|

 pictures alone.
 But the fit & functionality are more

 precise in a DBK scabbard.
-The sliding action of
+The sliding action of the

-The angle at which the scabbard will hang at your side
+which the scabbard will hang at your side is going to be

-is going to be different for each and every blade, then
+different for each and every blade, then taken into

-preferential angle.
-Essentially, I picture myself a
+angle.
+Essentially, I picture myself a scabbard maker

-of someone who will depend on it, admire it's quality,
+will depend on it, admire it's quality, and be back for

-and be back for more.
-I try to use the methods and tools
+more.
+I try to use the methods and tools a historical

-point of collecting 'history' remains consistent with a
+collecting 'history' remains consistent with a scabbard

-scabbard build made in much the same way.
-From handmade chapes, fit of the blade, shape of the
+build made in much the same way.
+From my chapes,

-belt tips, hand-tooled designs, leather coloring,
+belt tips, the hand-tooled designs, the leather coloring,

-leather finishing, and I could go on and on.
+the leather finishing, and I could go on and on.
 You get

 what you pay for in a DBK.